BLOGFORCE Monday – Top 10 List Roundup

 Alleluia!
 The Lord is Risen!

-During Holy Week, the exercise Acts8 proposed around The Top Ten List has produced several responses.
+During Holy Week, the exercise Acts8 proposed around has produced several responses.
 Click on the links to the blogs to get fuller explanations of why they chose those ten items.
 Stay tuned to our site for future BLOGFORCE challenges.

 David Simmons, BLOGFORCE Wing Commander